ZeeGit-hub/SMO-Blender-Level-Importer/README.md

 Save it to somewhere easily accesible for blender, name it what you'd like.

 5. Finally back in Blender, press File > Import > Import SMO Level XML, this will open a file browser window, navigate to the .xml file you saved, click on it, then press
 Import.
 Blender will be frozen temporarily, time varies on how big the stage is.
+Rotate the map by 90 degrees on the X axis.
+It will probably be massive, so scale it to .001.
+Then press View > Frame Selected

+Enjoy ripping levels from Super Mario Odyssey.